sap-tutorials/sap-build-apps/tutorials/codejam-04-add-to-cart/codejam-04-add-to-cart.md

     ![If condition](images/cart-flow-3.png)

-    Out of the bottom output of the **Get record collection**, we have an **Alert**, in case there is an error in the API call.
+    Out of the bottom output of the **Get record collection**, you have an **Alert**, in case there is an error in the API call.
 Select this flow function, and click the binding icon for **Dialog title**.
 Select **Output value of another node > Get record collection > Error > message**, and then click **Save**.

     ![Alert](images/cart-flow-4.png)

     >Feel free to move the flow functions around to make it easy to see them all.

-7. The second **If condition** determines if there is an existing cart.

-    Out of the top output (meaning there is no cart), we have a **Create record** flow function.
+7. The **Create record** is used to create a new cart if none has previously been found.

     Select this, and set the **Resource name** to **Orders**.

     ![Create cart](images/cart-flow-5.png)

-    For **Record**, select the binding icon, select **Formula**, and and use the following formula:
+    For **Record**, select the binding icon, select **Formula**, and use the following formula:

     ```JavaScript
     {customer: systemVars.currentUser.email, status: "CART"}
     ```

-    >The formula sets the customer to the current user, and sets the status of the record to **CART**, meaning it represents a cart and not an actually order yet.
+    >The formula sets the customer to the current user, and sets the status of the record to **CART**, meaning it represents a cart and not an actual order yet.

-    >The formula will appear red with a warning, because the ID field is mandatory but the formula editor does not know that the ID will be auto-generated by the service.
+    >The formula will appear red with a warning, because the ID field is mandatory but the SAP Build Apps formula editor does not know that the ID will be auto-generated by the CAP service.
 Just click **Save**.

-8. Out of the top output of the **Create record** flow function, we now have to set the app variable to the ID of the new record we created.
+8. Out of the top output of the **Create record** flow function, you now have to set the app variable to the ID of the new record you created.

     ![Assign order ID to new cart](images/cart-flow-6.png)